splunk/public-o11y-docs/gdi/opentelemetry/components/oauth2client-extension.rst

 *************************************

 .. meta::
-      :description: This extension provides OAuth2 Client Credentials flow authenticator for HTTP and gRPC based exporters.
+      :description: This extension provides an OAuth2 Client Credentials flow authenticator for HTTP and gRPC based exporters.

 The ``oauth2client`` extension provides OAuth2 client credentials flow authentication for HTTP and gRPC based exporters.
 The extension automatically fetches and refreshes the token after it expires.